qualisys/Real-Time-Protocol-Documentation/client/index.md

 ##### Analog single data

-The Analog single component sends a packet containing only one sample per analog channel.
+The Analog single component sends a packet containing only one sample (the latest) per analog channel.

 Repeated *Analog Device Count* times: